junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/TransMorph_on_IXI.md

 <img src="https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/example_imgs/IXI_dataset.jpg" width="1000"/>\
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a>\
 :exclamation: 12/10/2021 - We are currently testing TransMorph and the baseline models on the IXI dataset for atlas-to-patient registration.
 Once we finish testing, we will make our preprocessed IXI dataset and the pre-trained models publicly available.\
-:exclamation: Our preprocessed IXI dataset is made available under the Creative Commons <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.
+:exclamation: Our preprocessed IXI dataset is made available under the<a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.
 If you use this dataset, you should acknowledge the TransMorph paper:

     @article{chen2021transmorph,
     title={TransMorph: Transformer for unsupervised medical image registration},